Explainable Deep Learning: A Field Guide for the Uninitiated: Methods for Explaining DNNs

-Gradient-weighted Class Activation Map (\textbf{Grad-CAM})~\shortcite{selvaraju2017grad} is a generalization of the CAM method that uses the gradients of the network output with respect to the last convolutional layer to achieve the class activation map.
+Gradient-weighted Class Activation Map (\textbf{Grad-CAM})~\cite{selvaraju2017grad} is a generalization CAM using the gradients of the network output with respect to the last convolutional layer to achieve the class activation map.
 This allows Grad-CAM to be applicable to a broader range of CNNs compared to CAM, only requiring that the final activation function used for network prediction to be a differentiable function, e.g., softmax.
-Recall that the final convolutional layer has an output of $K$ feature maps.
 For each feature map $\boldsymbol{A}_k$ in the final convolutional layer of the network, a gradient of the score $y_c$ (the value before softmax, also known as \textit{logit}) of class $c$ with respect to every node in $\boldsymbol{A}_k$ is computed and averaged to get an importance score $\alpha_{k,c}$ for feature map $\boldsymbol{A}_k$:

 where $\boldsymbol{A}_{k,i,j}$ is a neuron positioned at $(i, j)$ in the $m \times n$ feature map $\boldsymbol{A}_k$.
 Grad-CAM linearly combines the importance scores of each feature map and passes them through a ReLU to obtain an $m \times n$-dimensional relevance score map